 The only way to permanently correct a bunion and realign your toe joint is through bunion surgery.
 While splinting, taping, padding, and physical therapy can all relieve symptoms, they won’t resolve the underlying problem: your joint deformity.

-The highly skilled orthopaedic surgeons at Texas Orthopaedic Associates, LLP, can realign your toe joint and correct your bunion using minimally invasive techniques.
+The highly skilled orthopaedic surgeons at Texas Orthopaedic Associates, can realign your toe joint and correct your bunion using minimally invasive techniques.
 During your bunion surgery, your surgeon can repair tendons and ligaments around your big toe, remove damaged tissues, or insert screws or plates to hold your bones in proper alignment.

 In some cases, you can even start walking on your treated foot shortly after surgery.
-Your dedicated surgeon at Texas Orthopaedic Associates, LLP, has you check in regularly to ensure your bunion surgery is effective, and you’re healing and progressing properly.
+Your dedicated surgeon at Texas Orthopaedic Associates, has you check in regularly to ensure your bunion surgery is effective, and you’re healing and progressing properly.